• Skip to primary navigation

 If you're wondering what to decorate lemon cupcakes with, I have a few recommendations.
 The perfect cupcake needs no garnish, however a little something on top to please the eye never hurt anyone.

 For these lemon cupcakes, I garnished with Meyer lemon zest and a piece of candied lemon.
-I have never found a better zesting tool than a microplane and I highly recommend everyone have one for zest and a larger one for hard cheeses in their kitchen.
-The candied lemons were found at Trader Joe's in the dried fruit and nut section.
+I have never found a better zesting tool than a microplane and I highly recommend everyone have one.
+The candied lemons were found at Trader Joe’s in the dried fruit and nut section.
 They are simply slices of lemon that have been dried in sugar water and you can eat the entire thing!

 Other great ideas for garnishing your cupcakes might be some fancy yellow sprinkles, a thin wedge of fresh lemon, or some sugar pearls.